kathehann/baked-goods-classifier/README.md

 #### `avg_rating`
 - **Observed difference**: −0.1903
 - **p-value**: 0.000
 Recipes with missing descriptions receive lower ratings on average.
 This may reflect user behavior patterns—users may be less likely to leave comments or descriptions when their experience was neutral or negative.
-Since this involves unobserved user sentiment, this missingness could be **Not Missing At Random (NMAR)**.

 <iframe src="assets/avg_rating_description_missing.html" width="100%" height="500px"style="border:none;"></iframe>